WHOIGit/amplify-stateless-microservice/examples/image_format_conversion_service/README.md

 - `POST /media/image/convert` — Fetch an image from S3, optionally convert mode, and re-encode to a new format.

-The service demonstrates how to use `StatelessAction` descriptors with the `stateless_api_platform` factory to expose immediate responses.
+The service demonstrates how to use `StatelessAction` descriptors with the `stateless_microservice` factory to expose immediate responses.

 ## Request Example